-JackLeg is an ongoing effort to bring writers together from various regions of the country.
+JackLeg was an ongoing effort to bring writers together from various regions of the country.
 The editors believe that creativity coexists with community and the history of the written word.
-JackLeg aims to bring together diverse writers, to give voice to young writers, as well as showcasing more established authors.
+JackLeg aimed to bring together diverse writers, to give voice to young writers, as well as showcasing more established authors.

 History doesn't happen in the past tense, history is what happens through collaborative efforts done in the continuous-present (dear old Gertrude).
 Through our new virtual world, we are watching the building of bridges, traditional forms blending with cyber optics, cyber blending with culture.